byte4RR4Y/rock-image-builder/config/readme.md

-You can add packages to isntall in the apt-packages.txt file
+You can add packages you want to install in the apt-packages.txt file